South Platte Compact

 upstream reaches of the river will require a separate operating rule (Type 28).

-- In the network (*.net) via StateDMI, add one instream flow structure to the model at the Colorado – New Mexico state line
+- In the network (*.net) via StateDMI, add one instream flow structure to the model located directly downstream of the South

-Add an Upstream Location, enter the appropriate information, and designate the structure type instream flow for the upstream instream flow structure and “other” type for the downstream structure.
+Add an Upstream Location, enter the appropriate information, and designate the structure type instream flow.

 - Recreate the river network file (*.rin) to reflect the additional structures.